 “I went into it to help someone else in a way that I wish somebody could have assisted my family,” she says, “but I came out of it with healing that I did not anticipate.”

-Matt Cavanaugh, now 43 and residing in Park City, UT, set out on a new mission after his donation: To fracture the myth that donors are somehow degraded.
+Matt Cavanaugh, now 43 and residing in Park City, Utah, set out on a new mission after his donation: To fracture the myth that donors are somehow degraded.

 “My life is no less, and I want to prove that,” he says.